fdietz/vue_components_book_manuscript/2-components.md

   </div>
 </template>
 ```

+You can find the complete example on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-2/example-4).

 We use an SVG element to render a little heart and on the `click` event we increment the count by 1.
 A little count is displayed next to the heart with the current `count` value.